innogames/slack-bot/readme.md

 ![Screenshot](./docs/custom-commands.png)

 ## Macro
-Macros are very magical and can be defined in the "config.yaml".
+Macros are very magical and can be defined in the yaml configuration files.

 They have a trigger (a regular expression) and have a list of sub commands which will be executed.
 They take parameter groups from regexp into account - so they can be very flexible!

 One simple example to start two Jenkins jobs with a given branch name at the same time: